 - Physical Science (Grades Pre-K - 12) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 - There are costs, benefits, and consequences of exploration, development, and consumption of renewable and nonrenewable resources (Grades 9 - 12) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 Did you know that the sun can help us heat and light our homes, cook our food, and heat our water?
 In fact, many communities do not have access to fossil fuels or wood, which are typically used to supply our energy needs, and so people rely on the Sun to do all of these things!

 Many other communities that do have access to coal, natural gas, oil and wood have decided to use renewable energies such as solar power instead.
 Why?
 This is because the reliance on fossil fuels and wood is believed to lead to climate change, which has intensified severe weather events such as floods and storms.
 Sea levels could rise dramatically in the 21st century if a different course of action is not taken to supply our energy needs.

 But just how much energy can we capture from the sun?
 What do you think it depends on?
 Today's lesson will give us an idea of how we can use the Sun's energy and how to determine how much solar energy is available to us.

 Lesson Background and Concepts for Teachers

-This lesson is a modified version of the complex method of determining solar radiation at a given location and time to introduce students to the concept of solar energy experienced on Earth.
+This lesson is a modified version of the more complicated method of determining solar radiation at a given location and time to introduce students to the concept of solar energy experienced on Earth.
 For a more detailed explanation of solar angles, refer to the Solar Angles and Tracking Systems lesson for photovoltaic modules.

 Slide 1 [Solar Power] – Title slide.